 Four above are the most important things in my everyday life that requires a computer of some sort.

 Let’s get straight to the issue — there is no Xcode on iPad.
-Swift Storyboards is an excellent exercise and study tool, but in my experience, that’s all it is.
-To make progress on personal and client apps I need [almost] full-featured Xcode.
+Swift Playgrounds is an excellent exercise and study tool, but in my experience, that’s all it is.
+To make progress on personal and client apps I need [almost?] full-featured Xcode and couple of third party tools.

 While there are quite a lot of apps for doing such work, none of them are industry standard apps which you could use with a team (or easily find resources for).
 Sketch and Photoshop, are what really counts.
 I haven’t had a chance to play with announced “real” Photoshop, so I do not know how tuned towards UI designs it is.
 It seems most drawing apps on iPad are leaning towards illustrators.
 Hopefully, Photoshop on iPad is as flexible as its desktop version.